 - 87% of workers expect their company to support them in balancing their life between work and personal commitments.
 (Glassdoor)

-When is an HRMS Required?
+Chapter 7.
+When Is An HRMS Required?
 Answer These 5 Questions

 No two organizations are the same.
 A manufacturing operation has different needs than a chain of retail stores.
 Here are some issues to consider.